 Best Places to See Fall Colors and Foliage Near Jersey City![]()

-One of the best activities to do in the fall is the gaze at the stunning fall colors.
+One of the best activities to do in the fall is to gaze at the stunning fall colors of nature.
 Red, orange, yellow, and lush greens are everywhere.
 It is one of the prettiest times of the year in New Jersey.
-Jersey City may not have the best fall foliage to look at, but that doesn’t mean there are not many close places to enjoy the color-changing trees.
+Jersey City may not have the best fall foliage to look at, but that doesn’t mean there are not many places close by that will allow you to immerse yourself in the changing colors of the season.
 Below are some of the best places to see fall colors and foliage near Jersey City!

 Liberty State Park

-This gorgeous historic park is one of the largest Jersey City parks and playgrounds.
+This gorgeous historic park is one of the largest parks in Jersey City.
 It boasts a beautiful, unobstructed view of the Statue of Liberty and Manhattan.
-It is filled with fall colors and foliage in the autumn that are beautiful to stop by and enjoy.
+It is filled with fall colors and foliage in the autumn.
 Whether you prefer jogging, hiking, or skating, this park has it all.
 And of course, it features gigantic playgrounds for children of all ages.

 Battleground State Park: Manalapan, NJ